Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Results

 \cref{fig:ft-results} shows the results of our evaluation.
 All \frameworkname{} models' quality is within 2\% of GPT-3.5-Turbo's quality, yet they are immune to prompt injections.
 We provide examples of the best prompt-injection attacks in \cref{app:ssec:detailed_tasks}.

 We found that \frameworkname{} models are robust to almost all prompt-injection attacks we tried.
 The only case of a successful prompt injection was against the review summarization task, where 2\% of the test cases were successfully attacked using a prompt injection at the end of the input.
 The prompt injection that succeeded was considerably longer than the rest of the input.
 In contrast, GPT-3.5-Turbo was successfully attacked at all positions, with an average attack success rate of 97\% at the start or end of the input, and 67\% at a random position in the middle.

+Our prompt-injection metric has a tendency to underestimate attack effectiveness: outputs containing anything else than ``HACKED'' are marked as unsuccessful.
+We manually inspected \frameworkname{}--generated text for one of the tasks (news summarization), and only found four partially successful attack among the total 3900 tested injections: Two where the model responded with ``HACKED'' before completing the original task, two where the response was nonsensical but contained ``HACKED''.